orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 - If you have a Java web app, we recommend you use the [Java Embedding API](java-api.md).
 - If you are using Liferay, we recommend you use the [Liferay proxy portlet](liferay-proxy-portlet.md).
+- If you are using Angular, we recommend you use the [Angular component](angular-component.md).
 - If you are using React, we recommend you use the [React component](react-component.md).
 - In all other cases, we recommend you use the JavaScript Embedding API described on this page.
 It offers the most flexibility, and will work irrelevant of the server-side technology you are using.